The Otto Nelson Moving Checklist

 - Notify the post office that you are moving.
 An online Change of Address form is available on the United States Postal Service Web site.

-- Prepare a list of friends, relatives, business firms and others who should be notified of your move.
+- Though often overlooked on most moving checklists, you can prepare a list of friends, relatives, business firms and others who should be notified of your move.
 The following checklist will be helpful:

 - Sewer District